so-normie/the-vault/The Vault/🔴 Academics/📚 Educational Resources/🌐 System Design Fight Club/System Design꞉ Reddit.md

 ﹇<br>
-What is the celebrity problem and how does it appear in this Reddit design problem?
+What is the *celebrity problem* and how does it appear in this Reddit design problem?

 #card

-There is a large number of subreddits with only a few trafficking in all the activity.
+❗ There is a large number of subreddits with only a few trafficking in all the activity.

 ⌂
 <br>﹈<br>